immich-app/immich/docs/docs/FAQ.md

 This is fixed by running the storage migration job.

-### Why is object detection not very good?

-The default image tagging model is relatively small.
-You can change this for a larger model like `google/vit-base-patch16-224` by setting the model name under Settings > Machine Learning Settings > Image Tagging.
-You can then re-run the Image Tagging job to get improved tags.

 ### Why are there so many thumbnail generation jobs?

 Immich generates three thumbnails for each asset (blurred, small, and large), as well as a thumbnail for each recognized face.